The personal injury lawyers at the Buckfire Law Firm represent victims of bicycle accidents on streets, highways, and roadways.

 Michigan law requires drivers to report any accident involving a motor vehicle that causes more than $1,000 in property damage, results in death or injury, or damages an unattended vehicle or other property.

-A written report is not always required as long as the accident is reported, but many insurance company policies require that you file a written report with a police agency within 24 hours of the accident to qualify for insurance benefits and compensation.
+A written report is not always required as long as the accident is reported.
+However, many insurance company policies require that you file a written report with a police agency within 24 hours of the accident.
+This may be necessary to qualify for insurance benefits and compensation.

-If you were injured in the bicycle accident, you should contact your insurance company immediately to report any damage to your bike and injuries to yourself.
+If you were injured in the bicycle accident, contact your insurance company immediately to report any damage to your bike and injuries to yourself.

-For injuries that require medical treatment, you will need to file an Application for No-Fault Insurance Benefits if you qualify under Michigan law.
+For injuries requiring medical treatment, you need to file an Application for No-Fault Insurance Benefits if you qualify under Michigan law.

 What are my Rights after a Hit and Run Bike Accident?